Index |

 wrapper.app.parameter_file |

-In certain cases, it can be inconvenient to list up your application parameters in the Wrapper configuration file.
-This property provides a way to specify a file that can contain one or more parameters that will be passed as is to the JVM when it is launched.
+This property provides a way to specify a file that can contain one or more parameters to be passed to the JVM.
 This can be very useful when the parameter list needs to be generated dynamically or via an installer.
 Any parameters defined in this file will appear after those defined using the standard wrapper.app.parameter.<n> properties.
 Starting with Wrapper version 3.5.23, any environment variable references in the file will be expanded.
-Parameter File Format: The file format is simple.
+File Format: The file format is simple.

 wrapper.app.parameter_file.required |